DrMarkusVoss/pumla/pumla_UsersGuide.md

 ### `pumla update`
 This is the most important command.
 It scans the source code repository starting at the current folder location and traverses from here through all underlying folders for all `.puml` files.
-The .puml files will be parsed and if they are pumla files, their relevant content will be extracted and stored in the `modelrepo_json.puml` (and tbd: `diagramrepo_json.puml`) file or the the given filename.
+If you want to exclude certain folders from the search, you can name these in a `pumla_blacklist.txt` file.
+The .puml files found will be parsed and if they are pumla files, their relevant content will be extracted and stored in the `modelrepo_json.puml` (and tbd: `diagramrepo_json.puml`) file or the the given filename.
 Each call will overwrite the existing `{modelrepo | diagramrepo}_json.puml`